PozhilanKarthikeyan/OTA_Updates/resources/resources.md

 To learn the basics of Git and GitHub, you can watch this [Git & GitHub basic tutorial](https://www.youtube.com/watch?v=DVRQoVRzMIY).

+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for all commit messages.

 ---

 ## ESP-IDF (Espressif Development Framework)